Dutchman to head Eurogroup, wants to move on from crisis-fighting

 Addressing concerns that his appointment could deepen divisions between northern European countries which enjoy higher credit ratings and the south, where countries have to pay more to borrow, Dijsselbloem said fiscal discipline and financial help between euro zone countries were not mutually exclusive.

-"We will have to promote a balanced approach, recognising that both discipline and solidarity are needed," he said.
+"We will have to promote a balanced approach, recognizing that both discipline and solidarity are needed," he said.

 The Dutch minister, who took his national post three months ago, said the euro zone should continue with reforms and fiscal consolidation that have pleased investors.